MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-03.md

 In the configuration of continuous deployment, a [*service principal*][21] is used to enable GitHub Actions to access and modify Azure resources.
 Access to resources is restricted by the roles assigned to the service principal.
 The service principal was assigned the built-in [*Contributor*][12] role on the resource group containing the container app.

-If you followed the steps for the portal, the service principal was created automatically for you.
+If you followed the steps for the portal, the service principal was automatically created for you.
 If you followed the steps for the Azure CLI, you explicitly created the service principal first before configuring continuous deployment.

 ## Redeploy web app with GitHub Actions

-In this section, you'll make a small change to your forked copy of the sample repository and confirm that the change is automatically deployed to the web site.
+In this section, you'll make a change to your forked copy of the sample repository and confirm that the change is automatically deployed to the web site.

 If you haven't already, make a [fork][13] of the sample repository ([Django][1] or [Flask][2]).
 You can make your code change directly in [GitHub][17] or in your development environment from a command line with [Git][14].